 Vindaloo is not just a curry… It’s an experience!!

-Happiness is when you see a big bowl of this bright vibrant curry with fiery, yet not too overpowering, essence!
-Pleasantly hot + Tingling tangy + Slightly sweet = Vindaloo
+My happiness is when I see a big bowl of this bright vibrant curry with fiery, yet perfectly seasoned meat morsles!
+Pleasantly hot + Tingling tangy + Slightly sweet = Vindaloo.

-Once you master how to make the base of this curry, the rest is super easy.
-You can add pretty much any protein to vindaloo paste and marinate it for a few hours.
-Then cook it slow for hours and… DONE!
+I love the the fact that once you master how to make the base of this curry, the rest is super easy.
+I can add pretty much any protein to vindaloo paste and marinate it for a few hours.
+Then cook it slow and low for hours and… DONE!
 BTW, there is a little history to this one…

 The story behind Vindaloo